- Where to find your perfect night out in London

 15. See London's most famous sights

-Don’t forget that many of London’s landmarks are free.
-This includes Piccadilly Circus, Trafalgar Square and Leicester Square, not to mention suburbs like Camden Town and Notting Hill.
+Don’t forget all of London’s most famous landmarks.
+Touristic favourites like Piccadilly Circus, Trafalgar Square and Leicester Square, not to mention suburbs like Camden Town and Notting Hill are all free to visit and peruse at your leisure.